helm/community/proposals/proposal-0001.md

 - Push your proposal to your GitHub fork and [submit a pull request][pr].

-Once the review process is complete, the project maintainers will approve the proposal by commenting on the proposal with a "Looks good to me", or "LGTM" for short. (note that this is not the same as accepting your proposal!)
+Once the review process is complete, the project maintainers will approve the proposal by commenting on the proposal with a "Looks good to me" ("LGTM" for short) and merge the proposal. (note that this is not the same as accepting your proposal!)

 The project maintainers will not unreasonably deny a proposal.
 Reasons for denying proposal status include duplication of effort, being technically